 Human-wildlife conflicts, like the one at Oatlands, are complex yet not uncommon predicaments that wildlife unwittingly become part of.
 Without research, we do not fully understand the complexity of the ecosystems in our own backyards, and this lack of knowledge can lead to hasty, unwise decisions.
 White Nose Syndrome is devastating bat populations nationwide, and exterminating a colony could mean killing off one of the few healthy communities remaining.
 Like bats, many animals find themselves regarded as pests, when they really are not and,in fact, provide many valuable services for us.
 Perhaps if we knew more about them and reconsidered the way we perceive intrusions into our world, we could avoid future degradations to our ecosystems.

-1. Bats in Buildings: A Guide to Safe and Humane Exclusions – BCI
+1. Bats in Homes and Buildings: A Guide to Safe and Humane Exclusions – BCI

 2. Solving Problems with Bats – Humane Society